Make Your Books Stand Out

 Shipping to South Africa was much more expensive, but we were able to do it.

-Q2: Are there any Set Up Fees with this POD Printer?
+Q2: Are there any Set Up Fees with these POD Printers?

-A2: There are NO Set Up Fees involved with this printing company.
+A2: There are NO Set Up Fees involved with these printing companies.

 Simply upload your book manuscript through their control panel, set up your cover, paper size and binding, then save your book.